 It started as a simple blog post that some smart cookie turned into a very simple series of slides.
 Sometimes the best things in life are super simple.

 Now yes, Sequoia are a big deal and yes they know what they are talking about but no… you’re not going to learn a massive amount when it comes to what to actually write and the narrative you want to tell.
 This is, however, a nice quick read for you to start building a framework upon which to build you frame of reference

-The back story on the Sequoia capital business plan template
+The back story on the Sequoia pitch deck template

 So what is the back story with the pitch deck template?
 In Sequoia’s words: